flower-pot/blog/_posts/2014-03-09-how-i-deploy-my-blog.markdown

 Of course these scripts only work when the gitlab instance and the webserver are both running on the same machine.

+_Even though I like this setup I will be playing around with WebHooks and see if I find a solution I like better.
+Anyway I will post my results._